pforderique/RemoteControlDesktop/README.md

-# Phone Controller
+# Remote Control Desktop

-## What is it
+## About

-A React web app that allows you to control your computer (mouse and keyboard) from your phone
+A web app that allows you to control your computer (mouse and keyboard) directly from your phone!

 ## How it works

 The app uses sockets to establish a real time connection from your phone/client to the server running on your computer.
-Dragging you finger accross the screen moves the mouse, and bring down the keyboard on the app lets you type on your computer as well.
+Dragging one finger accross the screen moves the mouse, and using two lets you scroll (just like a touchpad).
+Toggle the keyboard button at the top of the app to type on your computer.

-## Installation
+## Installation & Set Up

-To install it's dependencies:
+1) git clone this repo or download the zipped folder and unpack
+2) open terminal at the root directory of the project and run:
+    ```

-$npm install
+    npm install
+    ```
+    to install all the packages necessary to run the project

-Then to start the app:
+3) to start the app, run:
+    ```

-$npm start
+    npm start
+    ```

-A url will show on console -- put this url into your mobile browser and you can now control your PC from here.
+    A url will show on console; put this url into your mobile browser and you can now control your PC from your phone.

+4) to stop the server and web app, simply hit `Ctrl+C` in the console that is running the program.

+NOTE: Your phone MUST be connected to the same wifi network as your computer

+WARNING: Keep these urls private, as anyone else on the same wifi network can use them to control your computer while the server is running!!!

-## Future Features
+## Future Features & Known Issues

+### Features

 - Add volume control buttons on the UI
+- Upgrade virtual keyboard used to include other keyboard types
-- Add programmable "shortcut" buttons that do a specific task (like open Netflix)
+- Add programmable "shortcut" buttons that perform specific tasks (like open Netflix)

+### Issues

+- Has only been tested on a Windows machine.
+MacOS and Linux systems may require different configurations to work
+- Some special characters like `@` or `%` do not always show up when using the virtual keyboard